Year 11 (Stage 1) Curriculum

 Full year (two semesters)

-You will extend your mathematical skills in ways that apply to practical problem-solving in everyday and workplace settings.
-You will apply mathematics to diverse real-world contexts, including everyday calculations, financial management, business applications, measurement and geometry, and statistics.
+Students will extend their mathematical skills in ways that apply to practical problem-solving in everyday and workplace settings.
+They will apply mathematics to diverse real-world contexts, including everyday calculations, financial management, business applications, measurement and geometry, and statistics.

 Full year (two semesters)

-The Stage 1 French course takes your communication skills and cultural understanding to the next level through the study of topics such as relationships, healthy lifestyle and Francophone cuisine, travel, the French-speaking world, and education systems in France.
-You will take part in research tasks, investigating Francophone regions with a focus on food, recipes, and developing a travel itinerary.
-Develop confidence in using spoken and written French authentically in a range of contexts as you continue the exciting journey of becoming a bilingual/multilingual global citizen!
+The Stage 1 French course takes students' communication skills and cultural understanding to the next level through the study of topics such as relationships, healthy lifestyle and Francophone cuisine, travel, the French-speaking world, and education systems in France.
+They will take part in research tasks, investigating Francophone regions with a focus on food, recipes, and developing a travel itinerary.
+They will develop confidence in using spoken and written French authentically in a range of contexts as they continue the exciting journey of becoming a bilingual/multilingual global citizen!

 Full year (two semesters)